ENaranjo95/CoffeeApp/README.md

 # Optimization

-Still refactoring the app to include complex items
+Still refactoring the app to include more items to the menu and better user interface.

 ## Lessons Learned: